marmelab/ng-admin/doc/Configuration-reference.md

 Set the direction used to sort the datagrid.
 Defaults to 'DESC'.

 * `permanentFilters({ field1: value, field2: value, ...})`
-Add filters to the referenced results list.
+Filter the list of referenced entities list.
 This can be very useful to restrict the list of possible values displayed in the datagrid:

         post.editionView().fields([
             nga.field('comments', 'referenced_list')